No results for ""

 The dropdown menu to add a custom rule to a feature flag.

 Next, add a rule disabling the flag for all users with kind "user."
-First, describe our rule with a string defining the rule's intent in the Description input field.
-Then switch context kind to kind.
-Finally, target all users with kind user by changing the Values to user:
+First, describe the rule by typing an explanation in the Description field.
+Then switch the Context kind to Context kind.
+Finally, target all users with the "user" kind by changing the Values to user:

 The menu to target a specific context kind called user.